-The aim of this study is to investigate potential effects of climate change on the phenological synchrony between a consumer and its resource when both species respond to the same climatic factor (i.e., temperature).
+The aim of this study is to investigate potential effects of climate change on the phenological synchrony between a consumer and its resource when both species respond to the same climatic factor (i.e., temperature), using simple but general models.
 The interaction occurs at the end of both species’ resting periods, which is often the case for insect herbivores in mid-high latitudes.
 We begin with the general theoretical aspects that determine the duration of the resting period according to temperature, and their effects on synchrony / mismatch between phenological stages of the two species.
 Then we use a major insect pest of the Canadian boreal forest, the spruce budworm (SBW), and its main host, balsam fir, as a case study.
 We investigate the phenological synchrony between budworm’s emergence from winter diapause and balsam fir’s budburst across a gradient of latitudes and a number of different future climates.

+Our goal is to provide a model that is general enough to allow predictions on phenological mismatch between a consumer and its resource at the end of the resting period under climate change.

 2. The general model